 - Insurance of Guide and porter.

-- Inform to your Embassy about you’re travelling in Nepal if needed.
+- Inform your Embassy about you’re traveling in Nepal if needed.

 - Trekking Permit.
 (National Park fee) -TIMS (trekkers’ Information Management System.)

 - First aid service.